nikolai-andrianov/coreflood/README.md

-# History matching coreflood experiments in MRST
+# History matching of coreflood experiments in MRST

 This repository contains the files for the forward and inverse problem solution to the coreflood simulations[^fn1].